Martin Atkins: 1979–1985

-1981–1985

-Atkins rejoined Public Image Ltd in 1981 to contribute to The Flowers of Romance and, later, produced and co-wrote the album This Is What You Want...
+Atkins was hired in late 1980 by Public Image Ltd to perform on The Flowers of Romance, drumming on four tracks.
+In 1982 he re-joined as a full-time band member, co-producing and co-writing the album This Is What You Want...
 This Is What You Get.
-Atkins eventually left PiL for the last time in 1985.
+Atkins left PiL for the last time in 1985.

 1985–2005

 After leaving Public Image Ltd, Atkins revived his Brian Brain project and recorded an EP at Planet Sound Studios in New York for his own, short-lived label Plaid Records, which was released in July 1985.
-Throughout the late 1980s, the 1990s and early 2000s, Atkins performed with many bands, including Nine Inch Nails (appearing in the video for "Head Like A Hole"), as well as Ministry.
+Throughout the late 1980s, the 1990s and early 2000s, Atkins performed with many bands, including Nine Inch Nails (appearing in the video for "Head Like a Hole"), as well as Ministry.
 The dual-drumming of Atkins and Bill Rieflin appears on the live Ministry album/video In Case You Didn't Feel Like Showing Up.
 Atkins later joined Killing Joke, performing on 1990s Extremities, Dirt, and Other Repressed Emotions.
 He also managed the band for that time, and designed their live show scenery and some merchandise.

 Atkins formed his industrial supergroup, Pigface, during a Ministry tour in 1989–1990.
 After joining Killing Joke for their 1990 recording, Extremities, Dirt and Various Repressed Emotions, he went on to form Murder, Inc., a new band featuring Geordie Walker and Paul Raven from Killing Joke, and Chris Connelly, in 1992.
-During this time, he played with the Revolting Cocks and is credited alongside Chris Vrenna in Nine Inch Nails for performing extra drums on "Wish" and "Gave Up," tracks two and six of the Broken EP (as well as the aforementioned "Head Like A Hole").
+During this time, he played with the Revolting Cocks and is credited alongside Chris Vrenna in Nine Inch Nails for performing extra drums on "Wish" and "Gave Up," tracks two and six of the Broken EP (as well as the aforementioned "Head Like a Hole").

 In between creating albums and touring with Pigface he also formed The Damage Manual with Jah Wobble, Walker, and Connelly.
 Atkins later produced and released a collaborative album with Skinny Puppy's Nivek Ogre, the latter's first project outside of Skinny Puppy, under the moniker Rx.
 The resulting album was entitled Bedside Toxicology.

 Between 2000 and 2002 he released four albums as Opium Jukebox featuring instrumental cover tunes done in a Bhangra style.